Newman & George Eliot

 I aspire to give no more than a faithful account of men and things as they have mirrored themselves in my mind.
 The mirror is doubtless defective; the outlines will sometimes be disturbed, the reflection faint or confused; but I feel as much bound to tell you as precisely as I can what that reflection is, as if I were in the witness-box narrating my experience on oath.

-For Newman Eliot’s later works are “tedious” because they became too heavy with a Casaubon-style intellectualism, Adam Bede remained a favourite because it captured a “living” faith in a recognizable English landscape.
+For Newman Eliot’s later works are “tedious” because they become too heavy with a Casaubon-style intellectualism.
+Adam Bede remained a favourite because it captured a “living” faith in a recognizable English landscape.
 The book has a soft ending.
 While Hetty is spared the gallows, she is transported to a penal colony, and Adam eventually finds a quiet, stable happiness with Dinah.
-Some critics (and possibly Newman) felt this was a bit too neat a conclusion, but it cemented Eliot’s reputation as a moral voice of her generation.
+Some critics (and possibly Newman) felt this was a bit too neat a conclusion, but it cemented Eliot’s reputation as the moral voice of her generation.

-If Adam Bede was the book that made Eliot a star, Silas Marner (1861) is the one that cemented her reputation as a master of the moral fable.
+If Adam Bede was the book that made Eliot a star, Silas Marner (1861) is the one that secured her reputation as a master of the moral fable.
 It is a much shorter, tighter novel, almost a fairy tale in its structure.
 It deals with themes that would have been poignant to someone like Newman: exile, the loss of faith, and the possibility of spiritual rebirth.
-The novel follows a linen-weaver who is framed for a crime by his religious community.
+The novel follows a linen-weaver framed by his religious community for a crime he did not commit.
 When Silas is found guilty, despite his innocence, his faith in God and man shatters.
 He moves to the village of Raveloe and becomes a recluse.
 For fifteen years, Silas replaces God with gold.
 He works obsessively, not for what money can buy, but for the sight of the coins themselves.
-He becomes a miser, which in Eliot’s terms is a form of spiritual death, a narrowing of the soul to a single, cold object.
+He becomes a miser, in Eliot’s terms a form of spiritual death, a narrowing of the soul to a single, cold object.
 The turning point in the story is one of the most famous images in Victorian literature.
 Silas’s gold is stolen, leaving him in despair, but shortly after, a golden-haired toddler, Eppie, wanders into his cottage.
 In the firelight, Silas initially mistakes her hair for his returned gold.
 The “hard” gold, which is sterile and dead, is replaced by the “living” gold of the child.
 By caring for Eppie, Silas is recalled to his humanity and the human community.
 His heart re-awakens.

-They were not friends, but Newman and George Eliot moved in the same elite intellectual orbit of Victorian England.
+They were not personal friends, but Newman and George Eliot moved in the same intellectual orbit of Victorian England.
 Eliot was a friend of the Cardinal’s brother, Francis William Newman (1805-1897), a professor of Latin and a fellow religious sceptic.
-Eliot referred to Francis as “our blessed St. Francis” because of his intelligent gentle nature.
-Mark Pattison (1813-1884), the Rector of Lincoln College Oxford, who had been a former disciple of Newman’s at Oxford during the 1830s and who later identified with the liberal humanistic thinking of George Eliot, became her close friend.
-Pattison, like Maggie Tulliver of The Mill on the Floss, Dorothea of Middlemarch and George Eliot herself struggled with the clash of traditional ways of religious thinking with individual conscience.
+Eliot referred to Francis as “our blessed St Francis” because of his intelligent gentle nature.
+Another link between the two was Mark Pattison (1813-1884), the Rector of Lincoln College Oxford, who had been a former disciple of Newman’s at Oxford during the 1830s and who later identified with the liberal humanistic thinking of George Eliot.
+He became her close friend.
+Pattison, like Maggie Tulliver of The Mill on the Floss, Dorothea of Middlemarch and George Eliot herself, struggled with the clash of traditional ways of religious thinking with individual conscience.
 So too did Newman.
-These two powerful minds of the Victorian era grappled with how to live a meaningful life in a world that was rapidly changing.
+These two powerful minds of the Victorian era grappled with how to live a meaningful life in a world that was rapidly changing around them.

 Leave a comment